Using Real Photos Blog Photos

 Using Photos for Articulation Practice

 For our articulation students, mouth photographs can provide necessary visual cues that support correct sound production.
 Seeing the shape of a person’s mouth in a photograph can help them achieve the correct articulatory position.
-In addition, incorporating mouth images in reading instruction has been shown to enhance learning and reinforce connections between speech sounds and reading.
-I hope to add some resources targeting articulation skills to the Pinwheel Speech store in the coming months!
+In addition, incorporating mouth images in reading instruction has been shown to enhance understanding of phonemes and improve reading skills.

 An Important Reminder